Sideko-Inc/sideko/docs/CLI.md

   Default value: `latest`
 * `--gh-actions` — include github actions for testing and publishing the sdk in the generation
+* `--allow-lint-errors` — create the SDK even thought OpenAPI linting errors were caught in this API version
 * `--output <OUTPUT>` — path to save sdk

   Default value: `./`